 All of this was predated by a management shakeup in 2017.
 The prior year, in 2016, the company's stock prices slumped and there was talk of a potential sale.
-This May however, LPL Financial saw its shares hit a 52-week high.
+Since then shares have increased.

 In addition to these struggles, LPL Financial has also been involved in a number of legal battles and faced numerous disciplinary issues.
 Legal cases have also been brought against specific LPL advisors.
 See more below about the firm's disclosures.

 As mentioned above, LPL Financial does have disclosures, many of which are related to its brokerage structure and failures to monitor certain areas.
 In the past decade, several state regulators have penalized the firm for not properly supervising its brokers.
 The New York Times reported in 2013 that "brokers at the company have faced the most common industry reprimand more frequently than brokers at its large competitors since the beginning of 2012.”

 The issue still persists.
 In May 2018, LPL Financial was ordered to pay civil fines of up to $26 million to 52 U.S. states and territories after failing to adequately supervise advisors to prevent the sale of unregistered securities.
 In 2015, FINRA announced it had ordered LPL to pay $1.7 million in restitution for "widespread supervisory failures related to complex product sales, trade surveillance and trade confirmations delivery."
 AdvisorHub reports that LPL has "absorbed more than $75 million in fines and restitution over sales practice violations by its independent contracts from 2014 to 2016."